scrapinghub/frontera/docs/source/topics/scrapy-integration.rst

 Frontier Scrapy settings
 ========================

-Here’s a list of all available Crawl Frontier Scrapy settings, in alphabetical order, along with their default values and the scope where they apply:
+Here’s a list of all available Frontera Scrapy settings, in alphabetical order, along with their default values and the scope where they apply:

 .. setting:: FRONTIER_ENABLED